-The following statement can be used to inform the public about NA:
+The following statement can be used to inform members of the public about NA:

-Narcotics Anonymous is a global, community-based organization with a multi-lingual and multicultural membership.
+Narcotics Anonymous is a global, community-based organization with a multilingual and multicultural membership.
 NA was founded in 1953, and our membership growth was minimal during our initial twenty years as an organization.
-Since the publication of our Basic Text in 1983, the number of members and meetings has increased dramatically.
-Today, NA members hold more than 72,200 meetings weekly in 143 countries.
+Since the publication of our Basic Text in 1983, the number of members and meetings has increased more dramatically.
+Today,\ NA members hold over 72,000 meetings weekly in 143 countries.
 We offer recovery from the effects of addiction through working a twelve-step program, including regular attendance at group meetings.
 The group atmosphere provides help from peers and offers an ongoing support network for addicts who wish to pursue and maintain a drug-free lifestyle.

-Our name, Narcotics Anonymous, is not meant to imply a focus on any particular drug; NA's approach makes no distinction between drugs including alcohol.
+Our name, Narcotics Anonymous, is not meant to imply a focus on any particular drug; NA's approach makes no distinction between drugs, including alcohol.
 Membership is free, and we have no affiliation with any organizations outside of NA including governments, religions, law enforcement groups, or medical and psychiatric associations.
-Through all of our service efforts and our cooperation with others seeking to help addicts, we strive to reach a day when every addict in the world has an opportunity to experience our message of recovery in their own language and culture.
+Through all of our service efforts and our cooperation with others seeking to help addicts, we strive to reach a day when every addict in the world has an opportunity to experience our message of recovery in his or her own language and culture.